How Do You Read the Bible and Life?

 The first step in understanding God's ways is to notice our confusion about what God desires.
 I have the privilege of living in a culture that is overwhelmingly Mormon.
 It is a

 surprise blessing because they use our words, but with different definitions.
 This helps us to think more critically about what we believe.
 As we here are challenged, we at least occasionally realize that we have lies in our own minds.
 This is a wonderful revelation.
-Until I notice a lie in my thinking I am unaware that I need to discard it.
+Until I notice a lie that is in my thinking, I am unaware that I need to discard it.
 I witness to hundreds of Mormons annually and in nearly every conversation I hear words something like, "Since it is good to do good, this means that we need to try to do good.
 God doesn't expect us to be perfect, but only to do our best."
 People commonly tell me that the commandments are a goal to shoot for, not something to expect success at now.
 Therefore, I commonly get corrected for telling people that God expects immediate success at doing good, being righteous, and obeying His commands.
 When I tell them that God always expects perfection now, the conversation opens to the gospel.
-All people know that I am not perfect, and so how can I so gladly and confidently preach that only perfection counts with God?
+All people know that I am not perfect in my thoughts, words, and actions, and so how can I so gladly and confidently preach that only perfection counts with God?
 I preach to myself first this message of perfection now on all topics of the Christian life.
 I find it in all of life and everywhere in the Bible.
 Thinking this way makes life a joy and makes it easy to preach non-hypocritically to others.

 Do you preach to yourself first that God expects from you perfection now on all aspects of the Christian life--say holiness, obedience, keeping the commandments, and loving others?
 If you don't preach perfection now, by what authority do you compromise God's goodness, or what verses or reasoning do you use to correct me to embrace your view that God doesn't expect perfection now--that, for example, He doesn't expect complete holiness now?
 I have commonly heard Christians (including pastors) talk about obedience, loving others, keeping Jesus' commands and more, and have wondered how they could speak so positively since it was impossible for them (or me) to be succeeding at what they were preaching since what they were saying was clearly about behavior.
 It is clear to me now that they were not meaning successful obedience but rather an attempt (unsuccessful) at obedience.
 We Christians know that we shouldn't say try to obey because obedience really includes success.
 But we have been tricked into a pretense.
 We mean try but don't say try because that is not good.
 It is okay to use the wrong words as we express ourselves.
 But it is deceptive to use good words when we mean something that is not good.
 God sees the heart.